juliehutchinson001/udacity_google_scholarship/reflections.md

 ```

 >- Using floats or inline-block display for layout can be impractical. when the elements run out of space, they will break to the next line.
+>- The `justify-content` property lets you control the position and  alignment of flex items on the main axis and how space should be distributed in a flex container.
+This property can only be applied to the parent container.
+The default value is flex-start, which places the items towards the start of each flex line.
 >- By adding `flex-wrap: wrap` to the container element, the browser will know that it's okay for the elements inside to wrap to the next line.
 >- The same wrapping behavior applies to the container when the direction is set to column.